ECOSC (ECU) Trading Up 0% This Week

-ECOSC (ECU) traded down 0% against the US dollar during the 1-day period ending at 10:00 AM E.T. on July 13th.
-One ECOSC coin can now be bought for about $0.0020 or 0.00000010 BTC on popular exchanges.
-Over the last seven days, ECOSC has traded 0% higher against the US dollar.
-ECOSC has a market cap of $1,721.26 and $3.00 worth of ECOSC was traded on exchanges in the last 24 hours.
+ECOSC (ECU) traded 0% lower against the U.S. dollar during the 1 day period ending at 11:00 AM ET on July 17th.
+One ECOSC coin can currently be purchased for approximately $0.0020 or 0.00000009 BTC on popular cryptocurrency exchanges.
+In the last week, ECOSC has traded 0% higher against the U.S. dollar.
+ECOSC has a total market cap of $1,722.06 and approximately $23.00 worth of ECOSC was traded on exchanges in the last 24 hours.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.